alecbarr90/room-smart/cline_docs/activeContext.md

 **What you're working on now:**

-I am currently working on improving the search functionality in the "How to Be the Smartest Person in the Room" website.
+I am currently working on implementing new features for the "How to Be the Smartest Person in the Room" website.
+The personality quiz has been implemented, and I am now moving on to technique animations and technique combinations.

 **Recent changes:**